darena-solutions/bluebuttonpro-public/docs/source/index.rst

 ..
-BlueButtonPRO Docs documentation master file, created by sphinx-quickstart on Fri Feb 28 10:29:16 2020.
+MeldRx Docs documentation master file, created by sphinx-quickstart on Fri Feb 28 10:29:16 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-BlueButtonPRO Documentation
+MeldRx Documentation
 ===========================
-Welcome to the BlueButtonPRO documentation.
-Use this documentation to understand our major concepts and how to work with the BlueButtonPRO API.
+Welcome to the MeldRx documentation.
+Use this documentation to understand our major concepts and how to work with the MeldRx API.
 If you have any questions or suggestions, please review the :doc:`suggestions-and-bugs` page.

 .. toctree::